OokTech/TW5-Bob/Configuration.md

   things and no tech support will be provided.
 - `mimeMap` lists the file extensions and their associated mime-types that the server is allowed to serve.
 This only has an effect if `filePathRoot` is set.
-- `editionsPath` is the folder that holds any custom editions you want to be able to use when making wikis using the control panel.
 - `suppressBrowser` is only used if you are using the single executable version.
 If it is set to `true` than the browser isn't opened automatically when the server is started.